Problem Oriented Charting

-Problem Oriented Charting (POC) is an approach to clinical documentation that emphasizes what is new and important in a patient's healthcare experience, keyed to health conditions listed in a Problem List.
-POC is particularly attractive for inpatient charting.
-Clinicians can better track treatments and trends for multiple issues evolving over time.
+Problem Oriented Charting (POC) is an approach to clinical documentation that emphasizes what is new and important in a patient's healthcare experience, keyed to a list of the patient's health conditions organized in a Problem List.
+Clinicians can better track treatments and trends for multiple evolving issues.
 Problems are attached to patients.
-When POC is used across all contexts -- including inpatient, emergency, critical and outpatient care -- teams can better coordinate chronic disease management.
+When POC is used across care contexts -- including inpatient, emergency, critical and outpatient care -- teams can better coordinate disease management.

 Getting Started